Admission for Psy.D. - Clinical Psychology

 - International students must have the official TOEFL score sent directly to the College of Graduate Studies.

-Application deadline: January 15 for a Summer or Fall start.
+Application deadline: January 15 for a Fall start.

 Please mail the completed application form, together with supporting documents, to: